usdot-its-jpo-data-portal/wzdx_sandbox/README.md

 ### Deployment on AWS Lambda

-1. To prepare the code package for deployment to AWS Lambda, run `sh package.sh` to build the package.
-This will create the file `wzdx_ingest.zip` in the repo's root folder.
+1. To prepare the code package for deployment to AWS Lambda, run `sh package.sh` to build the packages.
+This will create two files in the repo's root folder: `wzdx_ingest_to_archive.zip` and `wzdx_ingest_to_lake.zip`.
-2. Create a lambda function in your AWS account "from scratch" with the following setting:
+2. For each of the lambdas, create a lambda function in your AWS account "from scratch" with the following setting:
-	- Runtime: Python 3.7
+	- Runtime: Python 3.8
-	- Permissions: Use an existing role (choose existing role with lambda permission and list/read/write permission to your destination s3 bucket)
+	- Permissions: Use an existing role (choose existing role with full lambda permission and list/read/write permission to your destination s3 bucket)
 3. In the configuration view of your lambda function, set the following:
-  - In "Designer" section, add a CloudWatch Events trigger
-	  - Set CloudWatch to trigger at your desired ingestion frequency.
-Once every 15 minutes is the highest frequency you should set for work zone status ingestion.
+	- For the `wzdx_ingest_to_archive` function:
-	- In "Function code" section, select "Upload a .zip file" and upload the `wzdx_ingest.zip` file as your "Function Package."
+		- In "Function code" section, select "Upload a .zip file" and upload the `wzdx_ingest_to_archive.zip` file as your "Function Package."
 		- In "Environment variables" section, set the following:
 		  - `BUCKET`: the destination s3 bucket where the WZDx feed should be archived to.
+			  - default set as: usdot-its-workzone-raw-public-data
+			- `LAMBDA_TO_TRIGGER`: the name of the lambda for the `wzdx_ingest_to_lake` function or some other lambda that this function should trigger.
+		    - default set as: wzdx_ingest_to_lake
+		- In "Basics settings" section, set adequate Memory and Timeout values.
+Memory of 1664 MB and Timeout value of 10 minutes should be plenty.
+	- For the `wzdx_ingest_to_lake` function:
+		- In "Function code" section, select "Upload a .zip file" and upload the `wzdx_ingest_to_lake.zip` file as your "Function Package."
+		- In "Environment variables" section, set the following:
+			- `BUCKET`: the destination s3 bucket where the WZDx feed should be archived to.
 				- default set as: usdot-its-workzone-public-data
-		- `FEED`: stringified json object containing information about the WZDx feed to ingest.
-At a minimum, this should include `state`, `feedName`, and `url`.
-	    - default set as: {"state": "arizona", "feedName": "mcdot", "url": "http://api.mcdot-its.com/WZDx/Activity/Get"}
 		- In "Basics settings" section, set adequate Memory and Timeout values.
 Memory of 1664 MB and Timeout value of 10 minutes should be plenty.
 4. Make sure to save all of your changes.

+### Invocation of the Lambdas

+Both lambda functions expect to be invoked via code.
+In our deployment, the `wzdx_ingest_to_archive` is invoked by a scheduled `wzdx_trigger_ingest` lambda that is described in the [wzdx_registry](https://github.com/usdot-its-jpo-data-portal/wzdx_registry) GitHub repository, and the `wzdx_ingest_to_lake` lambda is invoked by the `wzdx_ingest_to_archive` lambda.
+The lambdas to be invoked expect the following information in the payload:
+	- For the `wzdx_ingest_to_archive` function, the payload should be sent as a stringified dict object with the following fields:
+		- `feed`: the row dictionary object for a particular feed in the WZDx Feed Registry on Socrata.
+		- `dataset_id`: the dataset id of the WZDx Feed Registry on Socrata.
+	- For the `wzdx_ingest_to_lake` function, the payload should be sent as a stringified dict object with the following fields:
+		- `feed`: the row dictionary object for a particular feed in the WZDx Feed Registry on Socrata.
+		- `bucket`: the name of the S3 bucket that contains the feed snapshot to be parsed
+		- `key`: the prefix of the S3 bucket path that contains the feed snapshot to be parsed

 ### Deployment of S3 Explorer site